-Tours of Government House are held on the first Monday of each month.
+Tours of Government House are held regularly.

 What the tour includes

-The tour, which is led by the National Trust, starts at Government House with the meeting point at the Front Gate, Government House Drive.
+The tour, which is led by the National Trust, starts at Government House or La Trobe's Cottage.

 The tour of Government House includes the Ballroom, State Dining Room, State Drawing Room, the Old Kitchen and the Billiard Room.